Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Cryptography/Cryptography.md

 **Hash-based message authentication code (HMAC):**

 * Msg authentication code (MAC) that uses a cryptographic key in addition to a hash function.
-  * NEEDS:
+  * HMACs NEED:
-    * secret key
+    * A secret key
-    * inner pad (ipad) a constant string.
+    * A inner pad (ipad) a constant string.
 (RFC2104 uses the byte 0x36 repeated B times.
 The value of B depends on the chosen hash function.)
-    * outer pad (opad) a constant string.
+    * A outer pad (opad) a constant string.
 (RFC2104 uses the byte 0x5C repeated B times.)

 * Calculating the HMAC follows the following steps as shown in the figure:
   1. Append zeroes to the key to make it of length B, i.e., to make its length match that of the ipad.